thomasborgen/hypermedia/docs/fastapi/index.md

 The `partial` argument is a function that returns the partial HTML.
 The `full` argument is a function that needs to return the whole HTML, for example on first navigation or a refresh.

+!!! note
-> Note: `partial` and `full` arguments needs to be wrapped in `Depends` so that the full function's dependencies are resolved!
+    `partial` and `full` arguments needs to be wrapped in `Depends` so that the full function's dependencies are resolved!
 Hypermedia ships an extra `full` wrapper, which is basically just making the function lazily loaded.
 The `full` wrapper _must_ be used, and the `@htmx` decorator will call the lazily wrapped function to get the full HTML page when needed.

 > Note: The following code is in FastAPI, but could have been anything.
 As long as you check for HX-Request and return partial/full depending on if it exists or not.